+This work has already led to several important extensions. \cite{mauri2025factor} extend the FABLE methodology to propose a scalable approach for fitting Bayesian multivariate logistic factor models.
+Their work is motivated by applications to joint species distribution modeling in ecology.
+The number of dimensions (species) for these problems is on the order of $ p \sim 10^4-10^5$, rendering traditional MCMC-based approaches relying on data augmentation Gibbs samplers infeasible \citep{albert1993bayesian, polson2013bayesian}.
+Other important extensions of FABLE include inference on covariance structure in high-dimensional multi-view data \citep{mauri2025inference} and multi-study factor analysis \citep{mauri2025spectral}, with compelling applications in high-throughput multi-omics analyses.

-An additional important direction is to modify the FABLE inferential framework to allow more intricate hierarchical modeling.
-For example in Bayesian factor analysis, it is often of interest to (1) include covariate effects, (2) use more elaborate priors on the loadings to favor sparsity and adaptive selection of the number of factors, (3) consider more flexible latent factor distributions, and/or (4) allow nonlinear measurement structure.
-In exploratory analyses, we have observed good performance for ad hoc FABLE modifications to include covariates and for simulated data having non-Gaussian latent factor distributions.
-Problem (2) can potentially be addressed in the second stage via MCMC algorithms implemented in parallel for the different sparse regressions after inferring the latent factors using a sparse SVD in a first stage.
+Additional important modeling directions are to modify the FABLE inferential framework to allow more intricate hierarchical modeling.
+In Bayesian factor analysis, it is often of interest to (1) include covariate effects, (2) use more elaborate priors on the loadings to favor sparsity and adaptive selection of the number of factors, (3) consider more flexible latent factor distributions, and/or (4) allow nonlinear measurement structures.
+In exploratory analyses, we have observed good performance for ad hoc FABLE modifications by including covariates and for simulated data having non-Gaussian latent factor distributions.
+Problem (2) can potentially be addressed in the second stage via MCMC algorithms implemented in parallel for the different sparse regressions after inferring the latent factors using a sparse SVD in the first stage.
 Problem (4) may necessitate non-linear dimensionality reduction in the first stage.
-Obtaining concrete implementations with theory support for problems (1)-(4) is of future interest.
+Obtaining concrete implementations with theoretical support for problems (1)-(4) is of future interest.